stackbit-projects/good-hickory-f5a9a/content/pages/synmed.md

     title: SYSMED 10 LPM - Oxygen Concentrator
     align: center
     subtitle: >-
-      This Jumao Oxygen Concentrator is a type of medical device used for delivering oxygen to individuals with breathing-related disorders.
+      This Oxygen Concentrator is a type of medical device used for delivering oxygen to individuals with breathing-related disorders.
 Individuals whose oxygen concentration in their blood is lower than normal often require an oxygen concentrator to replace that oxygen.
-It could be applied widely in the hospitals at all different levels, clinics, health centers, and family nursing, health care for the old person, mental workers and students, etc. The home oxygen concentrator can supply 1 patient, with steady oxygen flowing out, safe and reliable, low cost, adjustable flow.
+It could be applied widely in the hospitals at all different levels, clinics, health centers, and family nursing, health care for the old person, mental workers and students, etc.
+      The home oxygen concentrator can supply 1 patient, with steady oxygen flowing out, safe and reliable, low cost, adjustable flow.
   - type: features_section
     features:
       - align: left